SandraPrestel/MMM-Fitbit2-ext/README.md

 ### About This Module

-This module experiments with reading and displaying fitbit data for multiple days instead of only the current day.
-It expends [MMM-fitbit2](https://github.com/m-roberts/MMM-Fitbit2) by Mike Roberts, which in turn extends SVendittelli's original [MMM-fitbit](https://github.com/SVendittelli/MMM-fitbit) module.
-[MMM-fitbit](https://github.com/SVendittelli/MMM-fitbit) builds on top of the following changes that were incorporated from the efforts of others who forked the original repository:
+This module reads and displays fitbit data for the past seven days.
+It extends [MMM-fitbit2](https://github.com/m-roberts/MMM-Fitbit2) by Mike Roberts, which in turn extends SVendittelli's original [MMM-fitbit](https://github.com/SVendittelli/MMM-fitbit) module.
+[MMM-fitbit2](https://github.com/SVendittelli/MMM-fitbit) built on top of the following changes that were incorporated from the efforts of others who forked the original repository:

 - adding weight data ([engeld's fork](https://github.com/engeld/MMM-fitbit))
 - automatic re-authorisation when tokens have expired ([shbatm's fork](https://github.com/shbatm/MMM-fitbit))

-## Currently Supported Data
+## Supported Data

-TO BE CHANGED

 - Steps Walked (compared to goal)
 - Calories Burned (compared to goal)
 - Total Distance Walked (compared to goal)
 - \# of Active Minutes (compared to goal)
+- Today's Remaining Water Intake (compared to goal)
+- Today's Remaining Calories To Consume (compared to goal)
-- \# of Floors Climbed (compared to goal)
+- Sleep Time (compared to goal)
 - Resting Heart Rate (average for the day)
-- Today's Remaining Water Intake (amount consumed subtracted from goal)
-- Today's Remaining Calories To Consume (amount consumed subtracted from goal)
-- Sleep Time (compared to goal)
-- Current Weight (last weigh-in, if within the last 30 days)

 ## Dependencies

+These are installed during the setup process described below.

 ### Node.js

 - [python-shell](https://www.npmjs.com/package/python-shell/v/0.5.0)
+- chart.js

 ### Python 3